TheSillyBoi/wretch/README.md

    - At the bottom right of the window click `Environment Variables...`
    - In the `User variables for [your username]` section, scroll down until you see something named `Path` in the `Variable` column.
    - Either double click on that item or click on it once and then click `Edit...` in the User varuables section>>   - Now click on `New` on the window that popped up
-   - Type in the path where your wretch lies but, leave out the wretch as this will include each .cmd, .bat, and .exe file to be in your path.
+   - Type in the path where your wretch lies, but leave out the wretch as this will include each .cmd, .bat, and .exe file to be in your path.
 (It also doesn't go into subdirectories)
      - Example: C:\Users\username\Documents\command-line-programs
      - Example: C:\Users\username\OneDrive\Documents\command-line-programs
-   - Now click `OK` then click `OK` again and `OK` once more
+   - Now click `OK`, then click `OK` again, and `OK` once more
-   - Now restart/close any shell/cmd/pwsh/powershells you have open and reopen them
+   - Now, restart/close any shells/cmd/pwsh/powershells you have open and reopen them
    - Now try running `wretch`
-   - Instead of doing the above two steps you can restart your computer instead
+   - Instead of doing the above two steps, you can restart your computer.

 ## Credits
 https://www.asciiart.eu/computers/linux for ascii art of some logos